mahowak/website/index.md

 layout: post
 title:
 ---
-{% marginfigure assets/img/km_3.png '' %}
+{% marginfigure assets/img/kylefogo.png '' %}

 <h1 class="content-listing-header sans">Kyle Mahowald</h1>
-<a href="mailto:kylemaho@mit.edu"> kylemaho@mit.edu  </a>
+<a href="mailto:kmahowald@gmail.com"> kmahowald@gmail.com  </a>
 <!--
  <a href="http://www.twitter.edu/kmahowald"><span class="icon-twitter"></span></a> [@kmahowald]("http://www.twitter.edu/kmahowald")
  -->

 ### About me

-{% newthought 'I graduated from'%} [Ted Gibson's psycholinguistics lab](http://tedlab.mit.edu/) in MIT's [Brain and Cognitive Sciences](http://bcs.mit.edu/) department.
+{% newthought 'I am a postdoctoral researcher'%} in computer science and linguistics at Stanford University, working with Dan Jurafsky[https://web.stanford.edu/~jurafsky/] and Dan McFarland[https://ed.stanford.edu/faculty/mcfarland].
+I graduated with my Ph.D. from [Ted Gibson's psycholinguistics lab](http://tedlab.mit.edu/) in MIT's [Brain and Cognitive Sciences](http://bcs.mit.edu/) department.
 Before that, I was a Marshall Scholar at Oxford University studying linguistics with [Mary Dalrymple](http://users.ox.ac.uk/~cpgl0015/) and [Aditi Lahiri](http://www.ling-phil.ox.ac.uk/lahiri).
 And before that I was an undergrad in English at Harvard.{% sidenote 1 'About *me*: *Me* is the first person object pronoun in English.
 It goes back to the accusative and dative in Old English and before that to an Indo-European pronoun that would probably remind you of me.'%}

 ### Research